foxintheloop/ReasonForge/README.md

-# ReasonForge - Symbolic Mathematics Toolkit
+# ReasonForge - Mathematics Toolkit

-> **Modular Symbolic Mathematics for LLM Integration**
+> **Modular Mathematics for LLM Integration**

-ReasonForge is a comprehensive ecosystem of symbolic mathematics packages built on SymPy, NumPy, SciPy, and scikit-learn, exposed via MCP (Model Context Protocol) servers.
+ReasonForge is a comprehensive ecosystem of mathematics packages built on SymPy, NumPy, SciPy, and scikit-learn, exposed via MCP (Model Context Protocol) servers.
 It provides 111 specialized tools across 7 focused servers, each targeting specific mathematical domains.
 Our goal is to achieve 100% accuracy and zero hallucinations for supported mathematical operations.

 ## Package Status